 Stainless steel is shinier and progressively refined looking.
 While stainless steel isn’t invulnerable to rust, it positively has a more significant level of opposition than 100% steel.
 This is the reason stainless steel is frequently utilized in open-air conditions where there’s a lot of dampness.
 The chromium attempts to secure the metal against rust.

-Stainless is a soft metal due to the low carbon content, therefore most stainless steel materials are cold-formed and are not exposed to heat treatment.
+Stainless steel alloys are composed primarily of iron, with varying amounts of carbon, chromium, and other elements such as nickel, molybdenum, and titanium.
+The composition of these alloys can be adjusted to provide specific properties such as corrosion resistance, strength, and ductility.
 Threading and cold forming cause stainless bolts to become slightly magnetic, some fasteners will be more magnetic than others depending on size and how quick the cold forming process is.
-The detailed composition of stainless steel types are listed below;
+The detailed composition of stainless steel types is listed below;

 |18-8 Stainless Steel||18%||8%||0.08%||0%|